 ST. PAUL, Minn. -- The Minnesota Wild must have gotten confused with daylight savings.

-The expression is "spring forward, fall back," but during much of the first period Sunday night, the Wild looked like it lost an hour's sleep, not gained it.
+The expression is "spring forward, fall back," but for chunks of the first period Sunday night, the Wild looked like it lost an hour's sleep, not gained it.

-There were unforced turnovers, passes several feet off the mark, sloppy icings and four minor penalties.
+There were unforced turnovers, passes off the mark and four minor penalties.

 (c)2013 Star Tribune (Minneapolis)